-- 18. The global economic recession in 2008 and 2009 negatively impacted Canadian retailers, including Sears Canada.
-Its business, like many retailers, was affected by various factors such as low consumer confidence (the lowest in almost 30 years), high unemployment, rising consumer debt, a strong Canadian dollar, and rising expenses, among others. - 19.
-These factors, combined with the increasingly competitive retail marketplace, were major contributors to changes in Sears Canada's operational performance in 2010, including a 4% same store sales decline and a 41% decline in EBITDA as compared to 2009. - 20.
+- 28. The global economic recession in 2008 and 2009 negatively impacted Canadian retailers, including Sears Canada.
+Its business, like many retailers, was affected by various factors such as low consumer confidence (the lowest in almost 30 years), high unemployment, rising consumer debt, a strong Canadian dollar, and rising expenses, among others. - 29.
+These factors, combined with the increasingly competitive retail marketplace, were major contributors to changes in Sears Canada's operational performance in 2010, including a 4% same store sales decline and a 41% decline in EBITDA as compared to 2009. - 30.
 Sears Canada maintained a strong financial position despite economic and retail market conditions and operational challenges.
-In particular, in 2010, it reduced its debt profile with the repayment of \$300 million of medium term notes and arranged access to an \$800 million credit facility which it could draw on, if necessary, to fund working capital needs, capital expenditures, acquisitions, and for other general corporate purposes.
-Additionally, in 2010, Sears Canada declared total dividends of \$753.4 million, or \$7 per share, and repurchased approximately 2.2 million shares for approximately \$43 million pursuant to a normal course issuer bid. - 21.
-Nevertheless, given the changes in the retail landscape, and since Sears Canada's traditional customer base older Canadians living in suburban and smaller/rural centres was eroding, the Company initiated a process to redefine itself.
-This process was undertaken in the context of volatility in the retail industry, at a time when Sears Canada faced fierce competition from entry into the Canadian market by American retailers, the liquidation of other Canadian retailers, the advancement of consumer technologies and the increased use by Canadian consumers of e-commerce, increased cross border shopping, and shifting spending patterns in the baby boomer generation a key target market for Sears Canada.
+In particular, in 2010, it reduced its debt exposure through the repayment of \$300 million of medium-term notes and arranged access to an \$800 million credit facility on which it could draw, if necessary, to fund working capital needs, capital expenditures, acquisitions, and for other general corporate purposes.
+Additionally, in 2010, Sears Canada declared total dividends of \$753.4 million, or \$7 per share, and repurchased approximately 2.2 million shares for approximately \$43 million pursuant to a normal course issuer bid. - 31.
+Nevertheless, given the changes in the retail landscape, and since Sears Canada's traditional customer base-older Canadians living in suburban and smaller/rural centres-was eroding, the Company initiated a process to redefine itself.
+This process was undertaken in the context of volatility in the retail industry, at a time when Sears Canada faced fierce competition from entry into the Canadian market by American retailers, the liquidation of other Canadian retailers, the advancement of consumer technologies, increased e-commerce and cross-border shopping, and shifting spending patterns in the baby boomer generation, a key target market for Sears Canada.